 3. Work your employer’s health benefits

 Many workplaces offer incentives to help keep their staff healthy – from free flu vaccinations, standing desks, and corporate sport activities and social groups, and even discounted private health cover.
 Find out what type of health benefits your employer offers and use them.

 4. Protect your eyes

 If you work in an office, it’s important to take regular breaks away from a screen.
 Aim for five minutes every hour.
 It’s also important to sit at an appropriate distance from the computer screen – about an arm’s length and adjust your screen settings to where your eyes feel most comfortable.
 Have a check with your optometrist if you experience any eye problems when using computers.

 It’s important to take your lunch break when you can.
 Having a break during the day is beneficial for your mental health and wellbeing, and it’s also a good opportunity to get active.
 So instead of eating at your desk or sitting down in the kitchen area for your whole lunchbreak, go outside for a walk and enjoy the benefits of exposing yourself to natural light.

 6. Keep moving

 Don’t have time for a proper lunch break?
 Remind yourself to take short breaks regularly to stretch and get up and move.
 You don’t have to go for long – just make sure you take a 5-10 minute break a couple of times throughout the day.
 Not only will it get you moving, it will help clear your head, so you go back to work feeling a bit more refreshed.
-A recent study found that replacing sedentary behaviour with walking or moderate-to-vigorous physical activity significantly reduced the mortality risk for adults aged 45 and above.

 1 Medibank Private: The health of Australia’s workforce.
 November 2005